samanthahuff/biobankAccelerometerAnalysis/README.md

 $ head -n $oneday dom_left_shank.csv > dom_left_shank_cropped.csv
 $ cat dom_left_shank_cropped.csv | wc -l  #check cropping worked
 ```

+**In Elan:**
+1. Find rough (doesn't have to be exact) offset for video from beginning of filming to calibration (ex: 59890).
+2. Go to drop jumps in first file, select first peak.
+    a.
+First select Player 2, have first file selected in drop down menu.
+After peak selected, click *Apply current offsets*.
+3. Select next file in drop down menu to align next file.
+Navigate to first peak of drop jumps and select *Apply current offsets*.
+4. Continue with all four files so that first peaks of drop jumps are all aligned.
+5. Select Player 1.
+In video, find drop jumps and align so that peak consides with the contact off the drop.
+6. Make note of all of the offests.
+Manually set offsets so that they are #3/4-(#5-#1)

+Make sure to:
+- annotate each second and only each second
+- start first annotation, edit annotation time to start at 00:00:00.000.
+    - if possible for last annotation, edit annotation time to be at the end of the xyz trace.
+    - if video ends before xyz trace, than unannotated trace will get the final annotation
+- export data from Elan as a .txt file with the following settings (add master media time offset/ include header lines/ exclude tier names /use both Begin and End time columns/ use hh:mm:ss.ms format)

+**In MATLAB:**
+1. Use offset from each file and run AX3_Annotate.
+2. Check annotated figures to make sure alignment occurred succesfully.
+3. An annotated .mat file will be saved

 ## Load virtual env